abba-platforms/NADD/WHITEPAPER.md

 NADD integrates regulatory-compliant smart contracts with existing banking infrastructure, providing a secure, transparent, and efficient digital currency.
 By leveraging programmable blockchain technology, NADD offers real-time settlement, automated compliance, and auditability.

-The token is fully backed by reserve assets in collaboration with the Bank of Namibia sandbox, ensuring a stable peg and fostering trust.
+The token is fully backed by reserve assets in collaboration with the Namibia Bank sandbox, ensuring a stable peg and fostering trust.
 NADD also lays the foundation for advanced digital financial products, including lending, tokenized savings, and social disbursement programs.

 The whitepaper details the technical architecture, token economics, governance, social impact, deployment roadmap, and risk mitigation strategies for NADD.
 It also highlights the Creator’s background in blockchain development and fintech innovation, showcasing prior successes including CillarCoin ($CILLAR), AFRX Security Token, $ENGLISH MEMECOIN, and Abba App.